Campalo/DrumKit/README.md

 # Javascript30 Challenge - Drum Kit

-Press a key on the keyboard to make a sound and an animation.
+Press a key on your computer keyboard to make a sound and an animation.
 Press the keys as often as you like, have fun!

 ## [Play here](https://drummerkit.netlify.com/)